nickcanz/search-go/README.md

 ES_PASSWORD=<access secret>
 ```

-We can keep our cluster specific information in this `.env` to keep it separate from the code.
-Now we can connect to our Elasticsearch cluster.
+With the `.env` file populated, we can now directly connect to our Elasticsearch cluster from code.
+Let's modify `cmd/load-books/main.go` so that it looks like below.

 ```go
 package main